Montana Misdemeanor and Felony Theft and Shoplifting

 The store owner is entitled to these civil remedies whether or not the person has returned the goods undamaged.

-If you have been arrested for or charged with a theft-related offense in Montana, contact an experienced criminal defense attorney today.
-A local attorney will discuss potential defenses with you, as well as provide you with a more extensive explanation of the criminal process in your state.
+If you've been arrested for or charged with a theft-related offense in Montana, contact an experienced criminal defense attorney or ask for a public defender.
+An attorney will discuss potential defenses with you, as well as provide you with a more extensive explanation of the criminal process in your state.

 DEFEND YOUR RIGHTS